edeno/Better-Science-Code/src/presentation.md

 Try to keep functions to less than 60 lines (small)

+<aside class='notes'>Seeing a whole function on screen helps
+you keep it in your working memory.</aside>

 ------------------

 Try to keep what the function does as simple as possible (well-defined)